Bedrock-OSS/bedrock-wiki/docs/entities/sleeping-entities.md

 ---
 title: Sleeping Entities
+description: Learn how to make entities sleep in beds or take naps.
 category: Tutorials
 tags:
     - intermediate
 mentions:
     - MedicalJewel105
     - SirLich
-description: This tutorial will explain how to make entity sleep.
 ---

 This tutorial will explain how to make entity sleep.

-## Sleeping in beds
+## Sleeping in Beds

 This behavior is inspired from villagers.